9musharrafkhan/FEM-Simulation-Portfolio/06_Dyanamic_Analysis/3_transient_analysis/06_3_i_stairs_ascend/README.md

 ---

-# Results Available

-The project contains ANSYS results for:

-* Fixed support
-* Moving force positions
-* Mesh quality
-* Mesh distribution
-* Equivalent von-Mises stress
-* Total deformation
-* Z-directional deformation

-The transient result animations can also be used to visualize how the structural response changes as the load moves from the first step toward the final step.

----

-# Applications

-The methodology used in this project can be extended to:

-* Staircase structural design
-* Pedestrian loading
-* Moving loads on structures
-* Footbridge analysis
-* Railway structures
-* Conveyor systems
-* Walkways
-* Industrial platforms
-* Structural impact problems
-* Time-dependent mechanical loading

----

 # Limitations

 The present model represents the person using a simplified **1000 N load** applied sequentially to the steps.